alissatroiano/Ravenous-App/README.md

-# Ravenous-App
+## ravenous

-A web app that allows users to search &amp; retrieve results for local food &amp; businesses in their geographic area
+A client-side React application, utilizing the Yelp API to search for local businesses.